Configure advanced threat protection for Azure Storage

 - The investigation steps

 The email also includes details on possible causes and recommended actions to investigate and mitigate the potential threat.

 You can review and manage your current security alerts from Azure Security Center's Security alerts tile.
 Clicking on a specific alert provides details and actions for investigating the current threat and addressing future threats.

 Alerts are generated by unusual and potentially harmful attempts to access or exploit storage accounts.
-For a list of alerts for Azure Storage, see the Storage section in Threat detection for data services in Azure Security Center alerts
+For a list of alerts for Azure Storage, see the Storage section in Threat protection for data services in Azure Security Center.